SussyS3th/python-stuff/code.md

 # November 17, 2025
 ## Word Guesser
-word = "chupacabra"
+word = "chupacabra" # the word can be changed to match your preference

-guess = ""  # Initialize the 'guess' variable with an empty string
+guess = ""

 while (guess != word):